 Ta Prohm Temple, Cambodia.

 Tomb Raider really helped put Ta Prohm and indeed Cambodia itself on the map.
 Indeed visitors from all over the world are keen to check out The Tomb Raider Tree.
 This is where Lara Croft (played by Angelina Jolie) famously stops to pick a Jasmine flower before the ground cracks open and swallows her up.

 Another spot to seek out is Ta Prohm’s curious dinosaur carving, the source of much debate among historians.
 What exactly were the Angkorians doing creating images of a stegosaurus?

 You can visit Ta Prohm Temple with The Angkor Pass, purchased both online and in person at The Angkor Archaeological Park Ticket office.
-At the time of writing, foreign tourists have been virtually wiped out due to COVID-19.

 For more on this incredible area of Cambodia, check out my other travel reports on The Temples of Angkor.